A Concise Case for Reformed Infant Baptism

 The Verdict

-In conclusion, Reformed Christians baptize infants not because baptism itself regenerates, but because we believe the children of believers are part of the covenant of grace and entitled to its sign.
-While the administration of the covenant differs between the Old and New Testaments, its essence remains unchanged (1 Corinthians 10:1-4).
-Thus, the covenant promises of God still extend to the children of believers.
+Reformed Christians don’t baptize infants because the water regenerates.
+We baptize them because the children of believers belong to the covenant of grace and are entitled to its sign.
+The administration of the covenant changes between the Testaments; its essence does not (1 Corinthians 10:1-4).
+The promises still extend to the children of believers.

 ✠ ✠ ✠